-Stock futures look at add to earnings-fueled rally
+Stock futures look to add to earnings-fueled rally

 Continue Reading Below

-Dow Jones futures were rising by 0.11 percent.
-The S&P 500 added 0.14 percent and the Nasdaq Composite was up 0.12 percent.
+Dow Jones futures were lower by 0.20 percent.
+The S&P 500 slipped by 0.13 percent and the Nasdaq Composite was off 0.22 percent.

 A handful of companies will report their quarterly results Wednesday.